tthorntone/AdNauseam-Wiki/My answer to web store reviews where appropriate.md

 ***

+#### Joshua Nicholson (Chrome store, 2 November 2014)

+> Please remove the default setting of blocking social media, not every techie is anti-social.
+[4-star rating]

+I see this from a different angle.

+_"Fanboy's Social Block List"_ is included in order to reduce privacy-exposure.
+Using that one filter list has nothing to do with being "anti-social", it's useful purpose from µBlock's perspective is of being a privacy-enhancing filter list.

+In any case, it's easy to un-select it.

+***

 #### Etienne Levesque Guitard (Chrome store, 20 October 2014)

 > Fast but overly zealous blocker.
 Blocks much more than ads, like Google Analytics, Google and Facebook-based single sign-ons, etc.